sarasteh/Crowdfunding_ETL/README.md

 - > #### crowdfunding Database Schema
 ![Create the DB schema](/images/schema_picture.jpg)

+- > ####  Load Data into the crowdfunding_db
+In the last part, a new Postgres database, named crowdfunding_db, is created.
+Using the above database schema, the tables are created.
+Then each csv file is imported into its corresponding SQL table.

 ### Resources
 The resources used for this projects are two excel data sheets : *crowdfunding.xlsx and contacts.xlsx*.